IN AUSTRALIA DURING WWII

 - a field section which included the intercept and communications personnel

-It is thought that Major General Akin bought the American interceptors who had survived the Malinta Tunnel at Corregidor back to Australia by submarine.
+It is thought that Major General Akin brought the American interceptors who had survived the Malinta Tunnel at Corregidor back to Australia by submarine.
 Another source indicated that they may have been evacuated by air transportation means.
 (Does anyone have conclusive proof of their means of escape?)
 They were used to assist the Australian Wireless Group units.
 A group of cryptographic, cryptanalytic and translator personnel from the Japanese section of the Washington Signal Intelligence Service were also moved to Australia.
 More Australians were also recruited to Central Bureau after its initial establishment.

 Major General Akin's Executive Officer, Joe R. Sherr had been evacuated from the Philippines and was responsible for arranging for the first group of US "Sigint" personnel to come to Australia.

 Initially Central Bureau was made up of 50% American, 25% Australian Army and 25% RAAF personnel.

 On 25 April 1942 the small RAAF Intercept Station operating in two back to back houses at 21 Sycamore Street and 24 French Street in the suburb of Pimlico in Townsville was given its new name of No. 1 Wireless Unit and became part of Central Bureau.
 The newly named Unit comprised 7 RAAF, 1 AMF and 4 United States Army personnel (1 Officer & 3 Enlisted Men) in No. 1 Wireless Unit at Townsville.
 This RAAF Unit had started earlier in March 1942 as a small intercept station located in the initial two houses at Pimlico under Wing Commander Booth.
 The four Americans had previous experience in this work in the Philippines before they were evacuated.

 Wing Commander Booth RAAF